lukejharmon/lanyon/chapters_preref/chapter4_fitbm_pre.md

 ## Footnotes

-<a name="footnote3.1">1</a>: Throughout this chapter, when I say rate I will mean the Brownian motion rate parameter.
+<a name="footnote4.1">1</a>: Throughout this chapter, when I say rate I will mean the Brownian motion rate parameter.
 This is a little different from “traditional” estimates of evolutionary rate, like those estimated by paleontologists.
 For example, one might have measurements of trait in a series of fossils representing an evolutionary lineage sampled at different time periods.
 By calculating the amount of change over a given time interval, one can estimate an evolutionary rate.
 These rates can be expressed as Darwins (defined as the log-difference in trait values divided by time in years) or Haldanes (defined as the difference in trait values scaled by their standard deviations divided by time in generations).
 Both types of rates have been calculated from both fossil data and contemporary time-series data on evolution from both islands and lab experiments.
 Such rates best capture evolutionary trends, where the mean value of a trait is changing in a consistent way through time (for more information see Harmon 2014).
 Rates estimated by Brownian motion are a different type of “rate”, and some care must be taken to compare the two (see, e.g., Gingrich xxx).
-At the end of this chapter I will discuss the relationship between evolutionary rates calculated in Darwins and Haldanes with rates calculated by fitting Brownian motion models. [*back to main text*](#footnote3.1_back)
+At the end of this chapter I will discuss the relationship between evolutionary rates calculated in Darwins and Haldanes with rates calculated by fitting Brownian motion models. [*back to main text*](#footnote4.1_back)

+<a name="footnote4.2">2</a>:  Note that there are more complicated optimization algorithms that are useful for more difficult problems in comparative methods.
+In the case presented here, where the surface is smooth and has a single peak, almost any algorithm will work. [*back to main text*](#footnote4.2_back)

 ## References